facebook/rocksdb/unreleased_history/README.txt

 $ unreleased_history/release.sh

-which is git rm some files and modify HISTORY.md.
+which will git rm some files and modify HISTORY.md.
 You still need to commit the changes, or revert with the command reported in the output.